luker983/google-ctf-2019/challenges/reversing_a_cellular_automata/README.md

 When there are two of these substrings (`10...1`) right next to each other, they can be further reduced to a single bit! `1011001` can be broken down into two of these substrings: `101` and `1001`.
 If `101` reversed is `111` and `1001` is `1111`, it would be impossible for the middle '1's to exist.
 So if `101` reversed is `111`, `1001` must have a reverse of `0000`.
 This only happens 4 times in the provided step, but that's enough to reduce the key space down to 2<sup>29</sup>.

 The reverse step can now be brute forced relatively quickly to get a list of all possible reverse steps and each of those reverse steps can be tried as a key to decrypt the flag.
-Only two of these reverse steps actually work:
+After a few seconds of decryption, the key and flag can be found!

 ```
+Key: 3c73e7f12fcd767
+Decrypted: CTF{reversing_cellular_automatas_can_be_done_bit_by_bit}
 ```

-These keys can be used to follow the provided decryption instructions and get the flag!

 ## Resources